alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/intro.rst

 ============

 At the heart of this project is a customizable remote-controlled car that responds to real-time control inputs — capable of handling speed adjustments, directional changes, and even extended features like lights or sensors.
-The foundational setup uses a transmitter and receiver architecture, allowing you to wirelessly guide the car's behavior.
-While the design and physical appearance of the RC car can vary wildly depending on your creativity and hardware, the control system remains elegantly efficient.
+The foundational setup uses ESP-NOW for transmitter and receiver devices, allowing you to wirelessly guide the car's behavior.
+While the design and physical appearance of the RC car can vary wildly depending on your creativity and available hardware, the control system remains elegantly efficient.
 To facilitate wireless communication between devices, the system employs
-ESP-NOW, a lightweight and connection-free protocol ideal for fast, low-latency data transmission between ESP32 boards.
+ESP-NOW, a lightweight and connection-free protocol ideal for fast, low-latency data transmission between ESP32 microcontrollers.
 Though ESP-NOW is used under the hood, the spotlight remains on the RC car itself: how it moves, adapts, and evolves with your ideas.

 An ESP-NOW-based remote-controlled car system transmits control data wirelessly using the ESP-NOW protocol, which enables fast and efficient